Murder By Night

 As I watched him go, there were so many things I wanted to know about him.
 Yet an even more immediate question played itself over in my mind: “What had happened to Carmen?”
 I was dying to tell her about Mark.
 My stomach flipped again when I thought of introducing him to my best friend.

 I entered my apartment, took off my old ratty cardigan and suddenly realized how I was dressed.
 “Oh, my god.
 What I must have looked like to him.”
 Spider approached from the bedroom and rubbed against my leg.
 “Merow,” he complained.
 “Oh, Spider.
 What have I done?”
 I bent to pick him up and hold him to my chest, head rested under my chin.
 I suddenly felt so lonely.
 And rather than the beginning of a long relationship, it was more likely I’d never see Mark again.
 He had walked into my life in an instant, it seemed, and just as quickly, he was gone.
-By Monday morning, he’d be gone forever, but I didn’t know that yet, and as I carried Spider to the living room I decided that for at least one night, I was going to dream of a beautiful, hopeful future.
+By Monday morning, I would be told he was gone forever, but I didn’t know that yet, and as I carried Spider to the living room I decided that for at least one night, I was going to dream of a beautiful, hopeful future.

 From My Mind to Yours